callumrollo/erddaplogs/README.md

 parser = ErddapLogParser()
-parser.load_nginx_logs("example_data/nginx_example_logs/") # replace with the path to your logs parser.parse_datasets_xml("example_data/datasets.xml") # replace with the path to your xml, or remove this line parser.temporal_resolution = 'day' # can be any one of 'day', 'month' or 'year'.
-Defaults to 'month' parser.filter_non_erddap() parser.filter_spam() parser.filter_locales() parser.filter_user_agents() parser.filter_common_strings() parser.get_ip_info() parser.filter_organisations()
+parser.load_nginx_logs("example_data/nginx_example_logs/") # replace with the path to your logs parser.parse_datasets_xml("example_data/datasets.xml") # replace with the path to your xml, or remove this line parser.temporal_resolution = 'month' # can be any one of 'day', 'month' or 'year'.
+Defaults to 'month' parser.filter_non_erddap() parser.filter_spam() parser.filter_locales() parser.filter_user_agents() parser.filter_common_strings() parser.get_ip_info() # fetches info on ip addresses parser.filter_organisations() parser.parse_columns()
-parser.parse_columns()
 parser.export_data(output_dir=".") # Put the path to the output dir here.
 Preferably somewhere your ERDDAP can read